PRE-COLLEGE FIELD STUDIES EXPERIENCE: June 24 - July 7, 2018 (Accepting 21 students in 2018). Applications are now under review for the 2018 program.

 - Like exploring natural areas?

-- Want to learn how to protect forests?
+- Want to learn how to manage and protect forests?

 - Are thinking about majoring in environmental studies as an undergraduate or focus on sustainability issues?